hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

 ### Schema Addressing in the Merkle-Radix State System

-All Grid addresses start with the 6-hex-character namespace prefix "621dee".
-Schemas are further prefixed under the Grid namespace with reserved "01", which indicates "Schemas".
-The remainder of the address is computed from a portion of a SHA-512 hash of the Schema name.
+Grid Schemas are stored under the Grid namespace 621dee.
+For each schemas, the address is formed by concatenating the namespace, the special policy namespace of 01, and the first 62 characters of the SHA-256 hash of the schema name.

 For example, the address of the "Lightbulb" schema defined in the example above is (in Python):